Gujarat Titans

 The Gujarat Titans, also known as GT, are a professional Twenty20 cricket team based in Ahmedabad, Gujarat, that competes in the Indian Premier League (IPL).
-The home ground of the team is Narendra Modi Stadium in Ahmedabad.
+The home ground of the team is Narendra Modi Stadium.
 The franchise is owned by Torrent Group and CVC Capital Partners.
 The team is captained by Shubman Gill and coached by Ashish Nehra.
-They won their maiden title in their debut season in 2022 under captain Hardik Pandya and secured the runners-up position the following season, in 2023.
+They won their maiden title in their debut season in 2022 under former captain Hardik Pandya and secured the runners-up position the following season, in 2023 and subsequently also in 2026.